mjml/cidrcompressor/README.md

 Taking the size of the block (inversely with the prefix length) and a preset threshold on the number of allowable hits in a block, this program will output those CIDR blocks that have exceeded their
 	threshold.
-You can then deal with these large address blocks using a single CIDR pattern rather than having to ban individual IP addresses.
+You can then deal with these larger address blocks using a single CIDR pattern rather than the individual IP addresses.

 Since the entire IPv4 address space is divided up into allocation regions that are essentially CIDR blocks, this program can effectively capture IP allocation blocks that are millions in size